 We recommend having them printed on tabloid paper (11″ x 17″)—in color if you can afford it—and laminated.
 If you print tabloid size, make sure the print shop knows you want the images blown up to fit the paper.

 Next, get 14 1×2 posts and cut them about 5′ tall with an angle on one end to stake in the ground, and nail an 18″ piece across the other end (see an example in the video, above).

 Finally, staple the prints to the cross beam on top of each station.
 At your location, pound each station into the ground with a hammer.
-We’ve found it helpful to bring some smaller stakes to use to pound pilot holes so you don’t have to pound directly on the station very much.
+We’ve found it helpful to create pilot holes with smaller stakes first, so you don’t have to pound directly on the station very much.

-If you’d like more information on building your own stations, feel free to contact the League by e-mail.
+If you’d like more information on building your own stations, please contact us.